How does Sky broadband measure up with the likes of BT and Virgin Media? We took a good look at speeds, prices and everything else to find out.

 For TV, Sky is one of the best you can get.
 It certainly has the most channels, and its equipment is top quality too.
 It costs a fair bit more than BT TV, for instance, but what you get is quite amazing.

-If it's within your budget and your household loves to watch telly, we'd say Sky's worth it.
+If it's within your budget and your household loves to watch TV, we'd say Sky's well worth it.

 Our latest Sky deals